Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs

 \end{proof}

-\begin{lemma} If $G$ is a block graph, $\chion \leq 3$, hence $\chionp \leq 3$. \end{lemma} \begin{proof} We prove by induction on $|V(G)|$.
-Trivially, if $|V(G)| \leq 3$, then $\chionp \leq 3$.
+\begin{lemma} If $G$ is a block graph, $\chion \leq 3$, hence $\chionp \leq 3$. \end{lemma} \begin{proof} Our proof is by induction on $|V|$.
+Trivially, if $|V| \leq 3$, then $\chion \leq 3$.
 For the inductive step, if $G$ is 2-connected, then by definition of a block graph, $G$ is a clique.
 We can color two vertices with two different colors and all other vertices with the third color.
-It is easy to see that this is a valid \cfon{} coloring.
+It is easy to see that this is a \cfon{} coloring.

 Now suppose $G$ is not 2-connected.
 Then there exists a vertex $v$ whose removal disconnects the graph, and a connected component $C$ satisfies that $V(C) \cup \{v\}$ induces a 2-connected component in $G$, i.e., a clique.
 (This component is sometimes called a leaf block, for example, in~\cite{block_west}.)